microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 #### Aria
  HTML also has aria-label and aria-labelledby.
 These properties are used for accessibility purposes.
 As in the Xaml AutomationProperties.LabeledBy property, this labels the input for accessibility purposes, but does not change the interactivity model: clicking on the label does not select the input.

+### Follow ups

+As mentioned before, this feature tackles a big issue Adaptive Cards has with accessibility, as such, we'll need some guidance from the Accessibility Team at Microsoft to make sure the implementation we made was correct and provides a good experience for people using a screen reader application.
+I didn't account this in the total cost as this process may take anything from a day to multiple weeks and may fall in the category of bug fixing.

+## Work for labels to be considered for a future iteration

- ## Accessibility Labels
+### Accessibility Labels
 Both Xaml and HTML have accessibility labels which can be used to address accessibility issues related to inputs (AutomationProperties and aria- properties respectively).
 In both cases, setting these properties addresses accessibility issues, but does not semantically associate the label with the input for interactivity behavior.
 Additionally, these properties are not input specific, and can be used on other elements as well as inputs.
 We should consider whether we want generic accessibility labels such as these, but such a feature should apply to all elements and is outside the scope of this document.

-### Follow ups

-As mentioned before, this feature tackles a big issue Adaptive Cards has with accessibility, as such, we'll need some guidance from the Accessibility Team at Microsoft to make sure the implementation we made was correct and provides a good experience for people using a screen reader application.
-I didn't account this in the total cost as this process may take anything from a day to multiple weeks and may fall in the category of bug fixing.

-## Work for labels to be considered for a future iteration

-Given that, we should consider options for card author label formatting.
-Consider the two following options.

 ### Card Author Formatting Options

-As has been previously mentioned, the option for authors to format their cards will be retaken in the next version of this feature.
-This work will have to include the option of specifying markdown in your string labels as well as using other Adaptive Cards elements as a label which in turn will provide card authors richer experiences for rendering forms, while at the same time we will have to balance the freedom of card author formatting with the constraints of host formatting to provide a consistent experience within cards.
+Card authors today who are using TextBlocks or RichTextBlocks as labels have the ability to set any of our formatting properties to control the size, color, font weight, etc. of their text.
+The schema proposed above does not give them that flexibility.
+One option to address this would be to allow card authors to specify a TextBlock or a RichTextBlock as a label in addition to supporting a simple string.

+ If we allow authors to specify formatting via a TextBlock or RichTextBlock, and we also allow hosts to specify formatting for required, however, and we can easily run into cases where the formatting comes into conflict.

+This conflict speaks to a general tension inherent in the design of Adaptive Cards.
+There's always going to be a trade off between giving the author more power, and letting the host control the experience for their users.
+We need to determine what balance we want to strike in this case.

+Reviewing the results from Q8 of the survey, we can see that most voters usually have a good experience with the default rendering of a TextBlock for rendering a label.
+From this result we decide to prioritize host formatting for this release, and re-evaluate introduction card author formatting in a future release.

+ That said, if we don't allow card authors to specify formatting of labels, those authors who wish to do so will simply opt-out of our label approach and revert to using the existing unassociated TextBlocks and RichTextBlocks.
+This has accessibility and usability impact on our end customers, as they won't have access to the improved experiences made possible when our renderers have semantic knowledge of which text blocks are the labels for a given input.
+Although the survey data indicates that most users will be fine with a plain label, we should revisit this in future releases.

+ The following are options for introducing card author formatting.

 #### Option 1 – Allow TextBlocks and RichTextBlocks as Labels